HL7/bser/input/pagecontent/referral_participant_resources.md

 The primary participants in referral functions within the scope of the BSeR FHIR IG are the referral service request initiator, referral service request recipient, and referral service request patient.
-The resource profiles for the referral service request initiator and referral service request recipient use the [US Core Practitioner]({{site.data.fhir.ver.hl7fhiruscore}}/StructureDefinition-us-core-practitioner.html) and [US Core PractitionerRole]({{site.data.fhir.ver.hl7fhiruscore}}/StructureDefinition-us-core-practitionerrole.html) as their base resources.
+The referral service request initiator and referral service request recipient are represented by the [US Core Practitioner]({{site.data.fhir.ver.hl7fhiruscore}}/StructureDefinition-us-core-practitioner.html) and [US Core PractitionerRole]({{site.data.fhir.ver.hl7fhiruscore}}/StructureDefinition-us-core-practitionerrole.html).
 The referral service request patient is the [US Core Patient]({{site.data.fhir.ver.hl7fhiruscore}}/StructureDefinition-us-core-patient.html) profile.
 <center><table><tr><td><img src="Participant Resources.png" style="width:100%;"/></td></tr></table></center>

 ### Referral Service Request Initiator

-The referral initiator is the practitioner that initiates the referral task by sending the referral service request to the referral recipient.
+The referral initiator is the practitioner that is making the referral request and initiates the referral task.
 The initiator is related to an organization and a service delivery location.
 <center><table><tr><td><img src="Referral Initiator.png" style="width:100%;"/></td></tr></table></center>

 ### Referral Service Request Recipient